amar-ox/nms-microservice/README.md

 - Chorme: navigate to `chrome://settings/certificates`.
 In the `Authorities` tab, import the certificate file and check `Trust this certificate for identifying websites`.
 - Firefox: navigate to `about:preferences#privacy`, scroll down to the `Certificates` section and click on `View Certificates`.
-Import the certificate file and check `Trust this CA to identify websites`.
+In the `Authorities` tab, import the certificate file and check `Trust this CA to identify websites`.

+Restart your browser after adding the certificate.

 ### MNMS is Ready
 The Multiverse Network Management System is finally ready.